 The American Association for Thoracic Surgery announces the Third Andrew Morrow Research Scholarship to provide an opportunity for research, training and experience for North American surgeons committed to pursuing an academic career in cardiothoracic surgery.
-The scholarship will be funded by the AATS Graham Foundation and administered by the Association.
+The scholarship will be funded by the AATS Foundation and administered by the Association.

 In 1985, the AATS established a two-year research scholarship awarded annually to a North American surgeon committed to pursuing an academic career in cardiothoracic surgery.
 Each year the Association honors one of the specialties major contributors to the science of cardiothoracic surgery through their efforts in basic and clinical research.
 This year’s scholarship recognizes the contributions of Dr. Andrew Morrow.

 The research program must be undertaken within the first three years after completion of an approved cardiothoracic residency.
 Applications for the scholarship must be submitted during the candidate's first two years in an academic position.
 The duration of the scholarship is to be two years.